kyoto-framework/kyoto/.web/docs/core-features.md

 ...
 ```

-Most of the component methods have overload option with page argument.
-In this way you don't need to store page pointer in the component itself.
+Most of the component methods have an overload option with a page argument.
+This way you don't need to store the page pointer in the component itself.
 Check full [interfaces specification](/docs/concepts/#interfaces) in the [Concepts](/concepts) section.
 Example of overloaded asynchronous method:

 ```go
 ...